Table of Contents

 Food insecurity is a continuing concern to Buxmonters.
 Since Ingathering last September, you have shared your abundance and brought shelf-stable food items to Buxmont every week.
 Thus far you have donated over 396 pounds of food plus 201 individual food items to seven different food pantries in Bucks and Montgomery Counties.
 Thank you for your generosity!
 The need continues, and the need is great.
 Please help!
 The collection table is in the corner of the Social Hall.
 Let’s continue to share abundance!

 Buxmonters shared abundance and it really makes a difference.
-This week (week of 3/10/2025) you provided 75 food items to the Willow Grove Baptist Food Pantry on Dresher Rd. where over 200 families a week are served.
 You can make a difference for food insecure families by continuing to bring shelf-stable food items to the Shared Abundance corner in the Social Hall.
 Thank you for caring and thank you for your generosity!

 Writing Checks to the Cause or Charity of the Month (previously known as Split Plate Recipient)